astoilkov/use-local-storage-state/readme.md

 ```

-Using the same data from the storage in multiple places:
+Using the same hook in multiple places:
 ```typescript
 import { createLocalStorageStateHook } from 'use-local-storage-state'